 The Board has chosen to manage the investment risks described by GASB No. 40 by contractually requiring each portfolio investment manager to abide by the Statement of Investment Policy, specifically tailored to that individual manager, rather than adopting across-the-board investment policies with respect to these investment risks.
-The Board adopted its revised Statement of Investment Policy on May 21, 2009.
-At the end of June 30, 2009, the System had six external investment managers.
+The Board adopted its revised Statement of Investment Policy on May 21, 2009, with a revision on September 17, 2009.
+A revision was adopted on May 20, 2010, which extended the strategic allocation ranges for equities.
+At the end of June 30, 2010, the System had six external investment managers.